ProfessorAkram/Unity-Programming/docs/unity-physcics-foce-movement.md

 - **Drag** (linear and angular damping) slows motion over time, simulating air resistance or rotational friction.
 - **Physics Materials** can be applied to objects to control friction and bounciness, affecting how objects slide, roll, or bounce off surfaces.

 By combining these forces—gravity, drag, user-applied pushes, and collisions—Unity calculates the net effect on each Rigidbody at every physics step.
-This allows movement to feel both dynamic and physically realistic, without manually adjusting positions or velocities.
+This allows movement to feel both dynamic and physically realistic, without requiring manual adjustments to positions or velocities.

 > [!NOTE]
 > In Unity, the default **gravity is set to -9.81 m/s²** on the **Y-axis**, matching Earth’s gravity.